-A sustained downturn in the energy industry, due to oil and gas prices decreasing or otherwise, could decrease demand for some of our products and services, which could materially and adversely affect our business, financial condition and results of operations.
+Suspensions and delays in large capital projects within the energy sector, especially in Canada, have adversely affected our results of operations over the last year.
+A sustained downturn in the energy industry, due to oil and gas prices decreasing or otherwise, could further decrease demand for some of our products and services, which would materially and adversely affect our business, financial condition and results of operations.

 A significant portion of our revenue historically has been generated by end-users in the oil and gas markets where we serve all three major categories of customers in the petroleum industry - upstream exploration/production, midstream transportation and downstream refining.
 The businesses of most of our customers in the energy industry are, to varying degrees, cyclical and historically have experienced periodic downturns.
 Profitability in the energy industry is highly sensitive to supply and demand cycles and commodity prices, which historically have been volatile, and our customers in this industry historically have tended to delay large capital projects, including expensive maintenance and upgrades, during industry downturns.
-Customer project delays may limit our ability to realize value from our backlog as expected and cause fluctuations in the timing or the amount of revenue earned and the profitability of our business in a particular period.
-In addition, such delays may lead to significant fluctuations in results of operations from quarter to quarter, making it difficult to predict our financial performance on a quarterly basis.
+Customer project delays and cancellations may limit our ability to realize value from our backlog as expected and cause fluctuations in the timing or the amount of revenue earned and the profitability of our business in a particular period.
+In addition, such delays and cancellations may lead to significant fluctuations in results of operations from quarter to quarter, making it difficult to predict our financial performance on a quarterly basis.

 Demand for a significant portion of our products and services depends upon the level of capital expenditure by companies in the energy industry, which depends, in part, on energy prices.
-Prices of oil and gas are volatile and within the past year the price of crude oil has dropped nearly 50%.
-We expect our energy based customers, especially in the upstream exploration and production sector particularly in Canada, will react by delaying large capital projects such as new facility construction.
+Prices of oil and gas are volatile and within the past two years, the price of crude oil has declined by approximately 65%.
+We have experienced suspensions or delays in large capital projects within the energy sector, especially in the upstream exploration and production sector, and most notably in Canada, where revenue from our organic Canadian operations (excluding the Sumac acquisition) has declined by approximately 54% from fiscal 2015 to fiscal 2016.
 A sustained downturn in the capital expenditures of our customers, whether due to a decrease in the market price of oil and gas or otherwise, may delay projects, decrease demand for our products and services and cause downward pressure on the prices we charge, which, in turn, could have a material adverse effect on our business, financial condition and results of operations.
-Such downturns, including the perception that they might continue, could have a significant negative impact on the market price of our common stock.
+Such downturns, including the perception that they might continue, could also have a significant negative impact on the market price of our common stock.